molily/molily.de/_posts/2019-02-03-testing-angular.md

 - [Cypress: Official web site](https://www.cypress.io/)
 </div>

-### Protractor
+### Introducing Protractor

 Protractor is an end-to-end testing framework based on WebDriver, made for Angular applications.

 Protractor is an official Angular project and also originates from Google.
-In a new project created with the Angular CLI, Protractor is already installed as the default end-to-end testing framework.
+In a project created with the Angular CLI, Protractor is already installed as the default end-to-end testing framework.

 Just like the unit and integration test we have written, Protractor uses Jasmine for test suites and specs.
 If you are familiar with Jasmine, you quickly get into writing Protractor tests.